 I know, you can find many recipes.
 The recipe I am posting was the one used in the pisco-sour bar that we ran during the wine festival in our little, Swiss home village.
 As you can imagine, most of the people did not know what a pisco sour was.
-The point is that six hundred pisco sours were sold in a weekend, and many cannot wait to the next festival!
+The point is that eight hundred pisco sours were sold in a weekend, and many cannot wait to the next festival!

 Give it a try and judge by yourself.